 What to Do If Your Home has Vermiculite Insulation

 If the insulation in your attic is not being disturbed and your attic is not used for living space or storage, it is normally recommended to leave it in this state.
-Clear guidance on this is available in the U.S. EPA document "Current Best Practices for Vermiculite Attic Insulation", available at the U.S. Environmental Protection Agency.
+Clear guidance on this is available at the U.S. Environmental Protection Agency.
 More information can be obtained at Health Canada.

 Unfortunately if you own a home with ZAI, you may need to remove the insulation before you can sell your home.
 A competent home inspection (usually performed by the purchaser) will normally detect vermiculite and we have seen many home sales fail due to its presence.
 The cost of removal depends on the size of your attic but may approach $10,000 or more to remove and replace the insulation.
 Homeowners should consider upgrading the insulation and air tightness of their attic at this time to upgrade energy efficiency.

 Detailed instructions on how you should collect your Vermiculite / ZAI (Zonolite Brand Attic Insulation) sample are provided here.
 Please be sure to follow these instructions for your own safety.